 Your shares may be voted under certain circumstances if they are held in the name of a broker.
-Brokers generally have the authority to vote shares not voted by customers on certain "routine" matters.
-Because the ratification of an independent registered public accounting firm (Proposal 2) is the only matter that is considered to be "routine" at the Annual Meeting, your shares may only be voted by your broker for the ratification of our independent registered public accounting firm.
+Brokers generally have the authority, but are not required, to vote shares not voted by customers on certain "routine" matters.
+Because the ratification of an independent registered public accounting firm (Proposal 2) is the only matter that we expect to be considered to be "routine" at the Annual Meeting, your shares may only be voted by your broker for the ratification of our independent registered public accounting firm.
+Whether a proposal is considered routine or non-routine is subject to stock exchange rules and final determination by the stock exchange.
+Even with respect to routine matters, some brokers are choosing not to exercise discretionary voting authority.
 We expect that there will be no broker non-votes (as described below) with respect to Proposal 2.

 Brokers are prohibited from exercising discretionary authority on non-routine matters.
-The election of directors (Proposal 1) is considered a non-routine matter, and, therefore, brokers cannot exercise discretionary authority regarding these proposals for beneficial owners who have not returned proxies to the brokers (so-called "broker non-votes").
-As mentioned above, in the case of broker non-votes, and in cases where you abstain from voting on a matter when present at the Annual Meeting and entitled to vote, those shares will still be counted for purposes of determining if a quorum is present but will have no effect on the outcome of the vote on Proposal 1.
+The election of directors (Proposal 1) and Say-on-Frequency (Proposal 3) are considered non-routine matters, and, therefore, brokers cannot exercise discretionary authority regarding these proposals for beneficial owners who have not returned proxies to the brokers (so-called "broker non-votes").
+We expect that there will be no broker non-votes with respect to Proposal 2, although, as mentioned above, brokers may still choose not to exercise their discretionary voting authority in respect of Proposal 2 that we expect to be considered "routine."
+As mentioned above, in the case of broker non-votes, and in cases where you or the broker(s) abstain from voting on a matter when present at the Annual Meeting and entitled to vote, those shares will still be counted for purposes of determining if a quorum is present but will have no effect on the outcome of the vote on Proposals 1 and 3.

-12. What vote is required to elect directors?
+10. What vote is required to elect directors?

 Directors are elected by a plurality of the votes cast at the Annual Meeting.
-As a result, the two nominees who receive the highest number of shares voted "For" his or her election will be elected.
+As a result, the four nominees who receive the highest number of shares voted "For" his or her election will be elected.